 This blog covers a mix of issues including business valuation, wealth management, and taxes.
-The article which caught my attention was Jim Sacher’sa “Is Your Business Taking Advantage of Prepaid Expensing” , which is part 2 of a 12 part series on great ideas for tax savings.
+The article which caught my attention was Jim Sacher’s “Is Your Business Taking Advantage of Prepaid Expensing,” which is part 2 of a 12 part series on great ideas for tax savings.
 Updates to the blog do not follow a regular schedule.

 A “Dear Abby” style blog for both personal and small business tax questions from readers like, “I regularly file my tax through TaxAct.
 This year I filed on time both federal and state.
 With lot of issues at home, I forgot to monitor whether they actually submitted or not.
 Looks like they didn’t submit state tax for whatever reason.
 I found it only today when I got mail from the MO DOR with amount I owe.”
 Updated about once per month.

 This beautifully designed blog makes boring topics exciting.
-Headlines include, “Seven Deadly Wastes In Manufacturing Today” and “12 Tips For Avoiding Common 401(k) Plan Compliance Errors”.
-Update about once per week.
+Headlines include, “Seven Deadly Wastes In Manufacturing Today” and “12 Tips For Avoiding Common 401(k) Plan Compliance Errors.”
+Updated about once per week.

-With this blog, you will find good content which is regularly updated every few days.
-I like the article “So you have an Internal Control Letter, Now What”.
+You will find good content with this blog.
+It is regularly updated every few days.
+One of my favorite articles is “So You have an Internal Control letter, Now What?”

 Accountants don’t seem to like pictures or graphics, which are not charts and graphs.
 This blog is the exception as it has some nice images and even includes an infographic.
 Good article on what constitutes the difference between a side business and a hobby, from a tax perspective.